driesvints/vat-calculator/README.md

 ## Installation

-In order to install Laravel 5 Teamwork, just run
+In order to install the VAT Calculator, just run

 ```bash
 $ composer require mpociot/vat-calculator